 43 Photoshop Pencil Brushes

-Realistic Photoshop Pencil brushes for Digital Artists (TPL files) NEW: Now Includes alternative ‘High Res’ version of every pencil!
+Realistic Photoshop Pencil brushes for Digital Artists (TPL files) NEW: Now also includes ‘High Res’ version of each pencil brush!

 These Pencil samples below have been enlarged by 150%